 This is the essence of initiation, which etymologically means “to put on a path, to introduce someone into a way… [These] first steps will plunge the initiate into the darkness of a mystery...
 Initiate literally means “to set off on the path that leads within.”

-One of the most well-known examples of an initiation, and spiritual journey, is in Dante’s Divine Comedy.
-There Dante teaches us to ‘unfold our eternal life.’
-To understand that initiation may take place in a cave, or purpose built labyrinth, but ultimately this darkness where we are transformed is found within.
-For “although our voyage is to be outward, it is also to be inward, to the sources of all great acts which are not out there, but in here, in us all, where the Muses dwell.”
+One of the most well-known examples of an initiation, and spiritual journey, is in Dante”s Divine Comedy.
+There Dante teaches us to “unfold our eternal life.”, to understand that initiation may take place in a cave, or purpose built labyrinth but, ultimately, this darkness, where we are transformed, is found within.
+For, “although our voyage is to be outward, it is also to be inward, to the sources of all great acts, which are not out there, but in here, in us all, where the Muses dwell.”

 The descent of Persephone, in the earliest versions of the myth, was her own choice.
-For a while she had heard the voices of the dead on the air, and knew she had to descend into the underworld.
-There comes a time in all our lives when we know that we must move forward and let old illusions die.
+For a while, she had heard the voices of the dead on the air, and knew she had to descend into the underworld.
+There comes a time, in all our lives, when we know that we must move forward, and let old illusions die.

 Kore (Persephone), like the Mermaid and Tabitha, are all on the cusp of womanhood.
-Once again we find ourselves in the realm of the sea witch, of Baba Yaga.
-The threshold dwellers concerned with blood and bone.
-They are symbolic of the experiences that grind us down in order for new life to be born.
+Once again, we find ourselves in the realm of the sea witch, of Baba Yaga, the threshold-dwellers, concerned with blood and bone.
+They are symbolic of the experiences that grind us down, in order for new life to be born.

 The subject of menstrual blood is taboo in many countries.
 However, it was not always this way.
 In Ancient Greece, they used to mix blood with wine and pour it over the fields.
-The nitrogen, phosphorous and potassium would have indeed nourished the soil.
+The nitrogen, phosphorous and potassium would have, indeed, nourished the soil.

-For our ancestors, blood was the realm of fertility, the goddess and the rose.
+For our ancestors, blood was in the realm of fertility, the goddess, and the rose.
 It was also associated with wisdom.
 When a woman was pregnant, it was thought that she held onto her blood for nine months to nourish the baby.
 When a woman passed through the menopause, it was believed that she retained her blood, and the wisdom which it brought.
-More recently though, with advancements in science, researchers are “seeking new and more abundant sources of stem cells for use in regenerative medicine [and they] have identified a potentially unlimited and inexpensive source – menstrual blood.”
+More recently, though, with advancements in science, researchers are “seeking new and more abundant sources of stem-cells, for use in regenerative medicine [and they] have identified a potentially unlimited and inexpensive source – menstrual blood.”
 It is a natural part of life.
 There should be no shame attached to it.

 Natural though it may be, many of the natural and instinctual ways of life have been lost to us.
-The rites of passage and the understanding that went with them have been driven into the primeval wild of night.
+The rites of passage, and the understanding that went with them, have been driven into the primeval wild of night.

 Most of us have an uneasy relationship with the dark.
-Perhaps because we can’t see what’s there and so we assume the worst?
-The American writer Henry Beston commented that: “with lights and ever more lights, we drive the holiness and beauty of night back to the forests and the sea.”
+Perhaps because we can”t see what”s there, and so we assume the worst?
+The American writer, Henry Beston, commented that: “with lights and ever more lights, we drive the holiness and beauty of night back to the forests and the sea.”
 The blue light of our screens takes away from us the ability “to be alone in the dark…to drop back through the years.”
-If we were able to fall into darkness more often, perhaps we would see it as a refuge instead?
+If we were able to fall into darkness more often, perhaps we would see it as a refuge, instead?
 Carl Jung wrote that “if you comprehend the darkness, it seizes you.
 It comes over you like the night with black shadows and countless shimmering stars.
 Silence and peace come over you if you begin to comprehend the darkness.
 Only he who does not comprehend the darkness fears the night.”